-One would expect the state also freely to permit CBD.
+One would expect the state to permit CBD freely.
 You may even think that the hemp industry suffers because of easy access to marijuana.
-However, this isn’t the case.
-Keep reading to learn more about the legality of CBD oil in Oregon.
+Keep reading to see if these suppositions are true and learn more about the legality of CBD oil in Oregon.

 Marijuana Law in Oregon

 Oregon was one of the first states to legalize MMJ.
 It did so via Measure 67 in 1998.
 From 1999 to 2005, the rate of cannabis use in the state was 45% higher than the general American population.
 It was only a matter of time before full legalization occurred.

 However, marijuana advocates had to wait until 2014, when Measure 91 was approved.
 At this point, the state quickly moved to crack down on low-quality products.
 By early 2017, only dispensaries with an OLCC license were permitted to sell marijuana to recreational users.